 The majority of the soils in the B-20 region of influence consists of playas.
 As mentioned above, soils on the playa are very poorly developed to nonexistent.
 Soils in the vicinity of Lone Rock are primarily derived from alluvial and dune deposits.
-Alluvial-derived soils consist primarily of fine sand and silty clay (Isolde- Parran-Appian Association).
+Alluvial-derived soils consist primarily of fine sand and silty clay (Isolde-Parran-Appian Association).
 These soils are deep and well drained, and available water capacity is moderate.
 These soils have low to high salinity and sodicity, are strongly to very strongly alkaline, have moderately slow to moderately rapid permeability, and have very slow surface runoff.
 Potential for sheet and rill erosion is also slight (Natural Resources Conservation Service, 2017a).

-In addition to the silty clay playa deposits, the Western Humboldt range in the northern B-20 region of influence.
+In addition to the silty clay playa deposits, the Western Humboldt range borders the northwestern B-20 region of influence.
 Soils along the base of slopes are very deep, well drained, very strongly alkaline soils that formed in alluvium from mixed rocks (Trocken-Ragtown association).
 Soils on the summits are very shallow and shallow, well drained, moderately alkaline soils that formed in residuum and colluvium derived from volcanic rocks (Theon-Singatse-Rock outcrop association) (Natural Resources Conservation Service, 2017a).

 There is no prime or unique farmland or farmland of statewide or local importance in the proposed B-20 boundary (Natural Resources Conservation Service, 2017a).
+No significant cave or karst resources are known to exist in the B-20 withdrawal area.

 There are two fault zones in the B-20 region of influence: the Rainbow Mountain fault zone and the Eastern Carson Sink fault zone.
-Both of these fault zones may correlate (spatially) with both geothermal favorability and mineral enrichment (see Figure 3.1-6 and Section 3.3.5, Geothermal Potential).
-For additional information on the faults described below, see Supporting Studies, Faults and Fault Zones In and Near the Region of Influence (available at http://frtcmodernization.com).
+Both of these fault zones may correlate (spatially) with both geothermal favorability and mineral enrichment (Figure 3.1-9 and Figure 3.1-10).
+For additional information on the faults described below, see Supporting Study: Faults and Fault Zones In the Withdrawal Area (available at https://frtcmodernization.com).